-As if s’mores weren’t good enough already, I’ve added another layer of deliciousness in the form of ooey gooey caramel to raise the bar on the s’mores game.
-Oh yeah, that’s right, I went there.
-And there’s no going back to plain ol’ s’mores now.
-With a thick layer of baked graham cracker crust, a middle layer of milk chocolate caramel, and a top layer of crunchy-on-the-outside, gooey-on-the-inside toasted marshmallow, these Caramel S’mores Bars are what your s’mores dreams are made of!
+As if s'mores weren't good enough already, I've added another layer of deliciousness in the form of ooey gooey caramel to raise the bar on the s'mores game.
+With a thick layer of baked graham cracker crust, a middle layer of milk chocolate caramel, and a top layer of crunchy-on-the-outside, gooey-on-the-inside toasted marshmallow, these Caramel S'mores Bars are what your s'mores dreams are made of!

 Taking S'mores to a whole new level